AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/view-data-dictionary.md

    ![data-dictionary.png](assets/data-dictionary.png)

-1. Ensure that the correct Report Suite is selected in the drop-down menu.
+1. Ensure that the Report Suite that contains the component you want to view is selected in the drop-down menu.

 1. In the search field, begin typing the name of the component you want to view.